 Aerial lifts are used for various tasks on construction sites, including window-washing and painting services, sign work, cherry-picking, and tree work.
 They are high-risk and involved in many accidents every year, due to the fact that they are large and heavy machines.
 Aerial lifts come in a wide range of sizes and with a variety of features.
 All versions serve to lift up workers to perform duties at great heights.

-What Is an Aerial Lift Inspection?
+What is an Aerial Lift Inspection?

 An aerial lift inspection requires employees to analyze a lift and ensure it is working correctly.
 It also involves identifying any nearby hazards that could interfere with aerial lift operation.

 When it comes to an aerial lift inspection, it helps to be diligent.
 A thorough inspection ensures any dangers are identified before they otherwise lead to accidents.
 Additionally, aerial lift inspection requirements are crucial.
 If an employer follows standard requirements for aerial lift inspections, it can help its employees evaluate aerial lifts and any associated dangers and resolve them right away.

 Aerial Lift Inspection Requirements